 Whilst the usual rule in litigation is that the loser pays the winner’s costs, a judge may not award them all.
 A successful party can expect to recover the costs reasonably incurred.
 However, if a judge feels the parties have behaved unreasonably, he may impose cost sanctions.
 So, even if successful, the litigation is likely to cost the winner something.
 For the losing party, the legal costs could well be double those initially paid to their own lawyer.

-If I can assist with helping people resolve disputes with their neighbours, I am more than happy to try to do so.
+If we can assist with helping people resolve disputes with their neighbours, we are more than happy to try to do so.